jvdsandt/pharo-aws-toolbox/doc/pharo-lambda-runtime.md

 this is not very efficient.
 A better solution is to package the VM as a reusable Lambda Layer so you can use it for multiple functions.
 A Lambda Layer can also be made public so it can be reused by other AWS accounts.

-Currently the following public layera are available:
+Currently the following public layers are available:

 | Date | Name | Version ARN | Contents |
 | --- | --- | --- | --- |